 The house has four levels with the terraced built form emerging from the rock strata to cascade down the site.
 The central core of lift and stair features glass used extensively to create a light well and natural ventilation within the interiors horizontally and vertically.
 Space planning is arranged with axial view shafts to create a permeable building to provide privacy whilst maximising views and overcoming the challenge of a south-facing site that has restricted northern sunlight.
 The open plan living area on level 3 is enhanced by stacking sliding doors North and South that link to outdoor decks and provide transparency of space for entertaining that enhances the connection of spaces and views.

 Materials reference each other in design and their surroundings with shuttered timber concrete walls reflecting the texture of timber wall linings, floors, decks and forest trees.
 Large format tiled floors and walls reference mountains and exposed rock featured in the garage and in the base of gardens and pools.
 Extensive rock excavated for the terraced levels was reused for gardens around the house and on reserve land achieved by resource consent approval.

-The principles of Biophilic Architecture were used to allow the client to engage closer with nature indoors and outdoors as a sensory experience of smell, sight, sound and touch from the Foyer throughout the interiors to the roof top.
-A waterfall was created in the rockery garden to fall from the forest brook to outdoor pond, then visually extend as an internal waterfall down the stairwell to foyer ponds.
+The principles of Biophilic Architecture were used to allow the client to engage closer with nature indoors and outdoors as a sensory experience of smell, sight, sound and touch from the foyer throughout the interiors to the rooftop.
+A waterfall was created in the rockery garden to fall from the forest brook to the outdoor pond, then visually extend as an internal waterfall down the stairwell to foyer ponds.
 Roof gardens and Entry vertical garden walls add a scented connection to nature.

 - Level 1: Entry Court, Foyer, Lift, Stair, Garage, Service Rooms and Guest rooms connected to the driveway